PROOF OF RESIDENCY

 Waivers are for students who do not meet the qualifications for a Georgia-resident status.
 However, the Board of Regents has defined situations whereby a student may still be eligible for in-state tuition and fees for a qualified period of time.

 These waivers cover the difference between in-state and out-of-state tuition and fees for the duration of the waiver.
+Waivers cannot be applied to previous semesters.
 Students are not automatically classified as residents of the State of Georgia, and their waiver eligibility must be reviewed annually when eligible.
 Employment-related Visa holder students must present valid immigration documents with their application.

 GA NATIONAL GUARD